 FROM (SELECT /*+no_simplify_distinct*/ DISTINCT t1.* FROM t1);

-The SIMPLIFY_EXPR hint enables the optimizer to convert and simplify expressions in queries.
-The NO_SIMPLIFY_EXPR hint is the reverse operation of this hint.
+The SIMPLIFY_EXPR Hint enables the optimizer to convert and simplify expressions in queries.
+Its reverse operation is the NO_SIMPLIFY_EXPR Hint.

 Syntax